lion1109/mowerrob/README.md

 ## Physical Access and Driver

 ### Gardenfeelings R800 Easy
-Here are a few images to open and get physical access to the electronic hardware
+Short [HowTo](models/gf-r800-easy/gf-r800-easy.md) to open and get physical access to the electronic hardware